apache/incubator-streampark-website/docs/intro.md

 ### 1️⃣ streampark-core

-`streampark-core` is a framework uesd during development.
-It supports on coding development, regulates configuration files, and follows the 'convention over configuration' guide.
+`streampark-core` is a framework used during development.
+It supports coding development, regulates configuration files, and follows the 'convention over configuration' principle.

-`streampark-core` provides development-time RunTime Content and a series of out-of-the-box Connectors.
+`streampark-core` provides development-time Runtime Content and a series of out-of-the-box Connectors.
 Cumbersome operations are simplified by extending DataStream-related methods and integrating DataStream and the Flink SQL API.
 This improves development efficiency and developer experience, because users can focus on the business logic.

 ### 2️⃣ streampark-console